-The seat belts in the passenger seating positions are equipped with either a Switchable Automatic Locking Retractor (ALR) or a cinching latch plate or both.
-Both types of seat belts are designed to keep the lap portion of the seat belt tight around the child restraint so that it is not necessary to use a locking clip.
+The seat belts in the passenger seating positions are equipped with a Switchable Automatic Locking Retractor (ALR) that is designed to keep the lap portion of the seat belt tight around the child restraint so that it is not necessary to use a locking clip.
 The ALR retractor can be "switched" into a locked mode by pulling all of the webbing out of the retractor and then letting the webbing retract back into the retractor.
 If it is locked, the ALR will make a clicking noise while the webbing is pulled back into the retractor.
-For additional information on ALR, refer to the "Automatic Locking Mode" description under "Occupant Restraints."
-The cinching latch plate is designed to hold the lap portion of the seatbelt tight when webbing is pulled tight and straight through a child restraint's belt path.
-Please see the table below and the following sections for more information about both types of seat belts.
+For additional information on ALR, Lap/Shoulder Belt Systems for Installing Child refer to the "Automatic Locking Mode" description un- Restraints in this Vehicle der "Occupant Restraints."